North Coast Quilt Shops pt.2

 Last year, the pillows were a big hit.
 People bought many tickets and when I made a brief appearance for the Grand Ball, people wanted to place orders for pillows.
 I told them they had to buy raffle tickets.
 The pillows and the gift baskets put together for DH raised over $600 to donate to the NSGW Foundation.
 Get a donation form on their website.

-The Young Man was visiting his grama so I spent time (when I was not doing Easter stuff) working on the pillows.
+The Young Man was visiting his Grama so I spent time (when I was not doing Easter stuff) working on the pillows.
 I did a kind of log cabin design around the printed flag and emblem with leftover strips from various projects that are piling up on my desk for the Spiderweb.

 I have all of the pillow tops done, but haven’t made the backs for all of them.